 - Pay any court filing fees and deliver the completed bankruptcy forms to your local bankruptcy court, which might be part of a larger or county courthouse.

 - Send a copy of your bankruptcy forms to trustees if any exist.

 What is the Difference Between Chapter 7 & 13 Bankruptcy?

 When you declare bankruptcy as an individual, you will probably have two choices for your filing: Chapter 7 or Chapter 13.
 The bankruptcy chapter that works best for you will be dependent on your financial situation.
-What might work for one person might not be correct for you, so consult our Hazleton bankruptcy attorneys to understand which bankruptcy form should be used.
+What might work for one person might not be correct for you, so consult our Pennsylvania bankruptcy attorneysto understand which bankruptcy form should be used.

-Our attorneys would be happy to help you decide to file for:
+Our Luzerne County bankruptcy attorneys would be happy to help you decide to file for:

 - Chapter 7: When your debt is overwhelming and your income is likely not enough to make a significant difference in repaying it, you might benefit most from using Chapter 7 bankruptcy or liquidation bankruptcy.
 Chapter 7 bankruptcy can discharge large amounts of unsecured debt all at once, but it can also make a noticeable impact on your credit score.
 You might also risk some of your assets to repossession if you do not qualify for all of Pennsylvania’s bankruptcy exemptions.